 When it comes to choosing a bread knife, you’ll have plenty of different handle options to choose from, including:

-- Steel - although it’s hard, steel can be shaped in a manner that makes it surprisingly comfortable to hold.
-One-piece knives often feature steel handles, and provide good stability and manoeuvrability.
+- Steel - although it’s hard, steel can be shaped in a manner that makes it surprisingly enjoyable to hold.
+One-piece knives often feature steel handles and provide good stability and maneuverability.

-- Plastic - plastic handles are probably the most comfortable to hold.
-They can be easily textured for superior grip, and moulded into ergonomic shapes.
+- Plastic - plastic handles are probably the most pleasant to hold.
+They can be easily textured for superior grip, and molded into ergonomic shapes.

 - Ease of Use